triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 There is also another document about the [C++20 non-single source Vitis IP mode compilation flow](GettingStartedXilinxFPGAIPBlockDesign.md).

-We assume you have an AMD/Xilinx FPGA U200 Alveo board but it might work with another board too.
+We assume you have an AMD FPGA U200 Alveo board but it might work with another board too.

 We assume that you have some modern Ubuntu like 22.04 version